Lixinae/PacMan3D/README.md

 * If it's already compiled :
   * run the program from the command line inside the build directory with the command :
     * On linux : ./bin/Pacman3D
     * On windows : ./bin/Pacman3D.exe
+  * On windows you need to use the powerShell or MinGW shell.
+Not the command prompt !!!
 ## Commands

 ### Active only during the game